 The interplay of the approaches may promote the teacher's pedagogical competencies.
-There are 10 pedagogical competencies: (a) mastering the characteristics of students from the physical, moral, social, cultural, emotional, and intellectual aspects, (b) mastering learning theories and educational principles of learning, (c) developing curricula related to subjects/fields of development that being taught, (d) conducting educational learning, (e) utilizing information and communication technology for learning purposes, (f) facilitating the development of the potential of students to actualize their various potentials, (g) communicating effectively, empathically, and politely with participants students, (h) conducting assessments and evaluations for the benefit of learning, (j) taking reflective actions to improve the quality of learning [11].
+There are 10 pedagogical competencies: (a) mastering the characteristics of students from the physical, moral, social, cultural, emotional, and intellectual aspects, (b) mastering learning theories and educational principles of learning, (c) developing curricula related to subjects/fields of development that being taught, (d) conducting educational learning, (e) utilizing information and communication technology for learning purposes, (f) facilitating the development of the potential of students to actualize their various potentials, (g) communicating effectively, empathically, and politely with participants students, (h) conducting assessments and evaluations of learning processes and outcomes, (i) utilizing the results of assessments and evaluations for the benefit of learning, (j) taking reflective actions to improve the quality of learning [11].
 These pedagogical competencies are the main aims of Indonesian teacher training (PPG).